LinzhiChips/bonanza/README.txt

 - The interaction of miner selection (left) and the variables (right) can be confusing in Test mode.

-- When the destination the mining daemon currently uses is removed, the daemon will continue using the destination until a new destination is selected by the user, the connection fails, or the daemon restarts.
-Either mined or lode should perform the destination change automatically, to avoid having a stale configuration and possibly confusing miner behaviour.

 User interface
 ==============